CAPS Internship Aims

 Aim 4: Assessment

-Interns will acquire intermediate to advanced skills in assessment, with an emphasis on educational assessment (i.e. Learning Disability, ADHD) and outcome assessment.
+Interns will acquire intermediate to advanced skills in a variety of assessment types, with an emphasis on educational assessment (i.e. Learning Disability, ADHD) and outcome assessment.

-Assessment & Diagnosis – the ability to assess and diagnose problems, capabilities, and issues.
+• Assessment & Diagnosis – the ability to assess and diagnose problems, capabilities, and issues.
+The ability to assess using a variety of methods and to communicate findings clearly and constructively.

 Aim 5: Outreach & Consultation